niemopen/niem-naming-design-rules/ndr6src.md

 -------

-# 7. Rules for namespaces
+# 7. Rules for model components

-These rules apply to both the CMF and XSD representations of conforming namespaces.
+These rules apply to model components in both the CMF and XSD representations of conforming namespaces.
 In CMF, the representation is a Namespace object in a CMF model file.
 In XSD, it is a schema document.

 * Rules for names of components appear in [section 7.1](#71-rules-for-names-of-namespace-components)
 * Rules for documentation of components appear in [section 7.2](#72-rules-for-documentation-of-namespace-components)
-* Rules for the properties of namespaces appear in [section 7.3](#73-rules-for-properties-of-namespaces)
-* Additional rules applying only to [reference namespaces](#def) appear in [section 7.4](#74-rules-for-reference-namespaces)
-* Additional rules applying only to [extension namespaces](#def) appear in [section 7.5](#75-rules-for-extension-namespaces)
-* Additional rules applying only to [subset namespaces](#def) appear in [section 7.6](#76-rules-for-subset-namespaces)

-## 7.1 Rules for names of namespace components
+## 7.1 Rules for component names

 Data component names must be understood easily both by humans and by machine processes.
 These rules improve name consistency by restricting characters, terms, and syntax that could otherwise allow too much variety and potential ambiguity.
 These rules also improve readability of names for humans, facilitate parsing of individual terms that compose names, and support various automated tasks associated with dictionary and controlled vocabulary maintenance.